 Duke of Wellington

 Book a spot for you and your besties on the rooftop of the Duke of Wellington.
 Try a few excellent bar snacks (like the crispy mushrooms) and order quality pub grub.
-Dining in?
-Groups of 20 to 50 people can enjoy an epic chef's selection menu, featuring a three hour drinks package and a mixture of fresh fusion food with pub classics.
+Need a big meal?
+Groups of 20 to 50 people can enjoy an epic chef's selection menu, featuring a three-hour drinks package and a mixture of fresh fusion food with pub classics.
 They also have a few different function spaces if you need a really big group booking.

 Chin Chin

 Nothing will get you back into a Melbourne dining state of mind than a meal at Chin Chin.
 For groups of 10 to 14, why not dine under the neon bunny at the Chef’s Table?
-Choose one of three Feed Me menus ($75-$125pp) and feast at the best seat in the house.
-Available for lunch or dinner, 7 days a week.
+Choose one of three Feed Me menus ($88 to $130 per person) and feast at the best seat in the house.
+Available for lunch or dinner, seven days a week.

 The outside of a heritage building